-- Advisors should be aware of the key ICON policies and procedures as they relate to students' ability to meet both their disciplinary and ICON requirements. - Because comprehensive exams are handled differently across units, it is the advisor's responsibility to communicate information about the comprehensive exams process to the student and committee (e.g. define time frame, question formats, etc.).
-Please note that the ICON program defers to the student's home department in regards to comprehensive exam process and policy. - Advisors are welcome to reach out to the ICON Graduate Coordinator if ever they are unclear on procedures or want extra insight into the goals of the program.
+- Advisors should be aware of the key ICON policies and procedures as they relate to student's ability to meet both their disciplinary and ICON requirements. - Because comprehensive exams are handled differently across units, it is the advisor's responsibility to communicate information about the comprehensive exam process to the student and committee (e.g., define time frame, question formats, etc.).
+Please note that the ICON program defers to the student's home department in regard to the comprehensive exam process and policy. - Advisors are welcome to reach out to the ICON Graduate Coordinator if ever they are unclear on procedures or want extra insight into the goals of the program.